kyegomez/swarms/DOCS/Design/CLEAN_CODE.md

 4. Use searchable names.
 5. Replace magic numbers with named constants.
 6. Avoid encodings.
 Don't append prefixes or type information.
+7. The Name of a variable, Function, or Class should answer  why it exists, what it does , and how it can used.
+Comments are a burden
+8. Clarity is King
+9. ClassNames should not be a verb
+10. Methods should have verb or verb phrase names
+11. Be simple.
+Be Direct.
+Say what you mean, mean what you say.
+12. Don't use the same word for 2 purposes
+13.

 ## Functions rules
 1. Small.